Knowing how to refinish hardwood floors will ensure this beautiful material looks its best throughout its long lifetime.

 In an old house it is possible to cause unsightly marks and even destabilize the floor though poor sanding work.

 Sanding hardwood floors will also create a huge amount of dust, which is unpleasant and can potentially cause health issues.
 ‘Fine wood dust can hang in the air and be breathed in.
-Irritation is quite common and normally manifests itself by causing itching, sneezing, short term breathing problems,’ says Terry Guilford, technical director of The Ultimate Floor Sanding Co.
+Irritation is quite common and normally manifests itself by causing itching, sneezing, and short term breathing problems,’ says Terry Guilford, technical director of The Ultimate Floor Sanding Co.

 However, where a floor is very scratched or worn, and you prefer a sleeker look, you will only be able to achieve this finish by sanding and refinishing.